 What Made the Chris Jericho and Shawn Michaels Feud One of the Greatest Feuds of All Time?

 So what propelled this story to be revered as one of the greatest feuds of all time?
 One word: Believability.
-After going back and re-watching countless promos and matches, you believe every word, every action, every match.
+After re-watching countless promos and matches, you believe every word, every action, every match.

 Shawn lied to Chris about the knee injury, which led to a blow-off match.

 Chris accidentally struck Shawn’s wife, Rebecca but showed no remorse.

 Plus, there was an underlying tone of morals and ethics.
 Shawn was an opportunistic liar, yet fans still revered him while Chris was the bearer of truth, but his self-righteousness led him to become hated.

 And, of course, it was Chris Jericho proving that he wasn’t Shawn Michaels, but better.
 Which, in the end, he ultimately proved.

 There are only a couple of feuds in recent memory that invoke the same emotional response as this feud, and the first one that comes to mind is Johnny Gargano vs. Tommaso Ciampa.

 When reflecting on the greatest feuds of all-time, Chris Jericho and Shawn Michaels should be placed within the Top 5 of any list.